Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Experiments

-Next, we test for the overall runtime improvement when using UCNN.
-We compare the average run-time of solving an accurate UC program\footnote{Overall runtime includes MILP modeling time, roughly taking 30-40\% of the calculation time.} and obtaining a single UC solution when using UCNN.
-While accurate UC spans over 81 seconds on average, NNUC run-time is 0.31 seconds, spent on searching for a nearest neighbor of a sample.
-This two orders of magnitude reduction in runtime is significant, and as shown in \cite{dalal2016distributed}, is actually a turning point for making long-term assessment tractable.
+Next, we discuss the runtime improvement aspect.
+We compare the average runtime of solving an accurate UC program\footnote{Overall runtime includes MILP modeling time, roughly taking 30-40\% of the calculation time.} and obtaining a single UC solution when using UCNN.
+While accurate UC spans over 81 seconds on average, UCNN runtime is 0.31 seconds, spent on searching for the nearest neighbor of a sample.
+This two orders of magnitude reduction is significant, and as shown in \cite{dalal2016distributed}, is, in fact, a turning point for making long-term assessment tractable.
+This gain comes at the price of the initial UCNN training time, which, in the experimental setup described here, is roughly two days (but can be improved with more parallelized hardware).
+Other parts of the simulation, e.g., probabilistic scenario generation, are in the order of a few milliseconds and thus are negligible.